s-kust/PortfolioPositionsReports/README.md

 <h2>Preparing the script for work</h2>

 Unfortunately, the initial setup of the script requires some skill.
+Difficulties may arise at the following stages:
+1. Connecting to the SMTP server.
-Difficulties may arise at the stages of connecting to an SMTP server, planning the regular launch of the script on the remote Python hosting, as well as linking to the Google spreadsheet.
-These tasks are best solved sequentially, and not all together.
+1. Planning the regular launch of the script on the server.
+1. Interactions with the Google spreadsheet.

+The listed tasks are best solved sequentially, and not all together.

 1. Fill the SMTP server settings in the script code in lines 100 and 101.
 1. Indicate the sender on line 67, as well as the recipient's email on line 68,